 Solcast vs Meteonorm

-Meteonorm is a long-running commercial source of lower quality, lower cost irradiance data with a focus on the use of measurement data, supplemented with lower-spec satellite data.
+Meteonorm is a long-running commercial source of lower quality, lower cost irradiance data with a focus on the use of measurement data, supplemented with interpolation from satellite data.
 Compared with Meteonorm, Solcast is bankable, has lower uncertainty, has more data features, and is more open and easier to integrate with.

 About Meteonorm